NewsMilwaukee County

 Posted

-The funds would be reallocated to the state’s Department of Health and Human Services from the county’s contingency fund for emergency supplemental food assistance in response to SNAP reductions, according to a meeting agenda.
+The funds will be reallocated to the state’s Department of Health and Human Services from the county’s contingency fund for emergency supplemental food assistance in response to SNAP reductions, according to a meeting agenda.

-County leaders say 700,000 Wisconsinites rely on SNAP, known as FoodShare in Wisconsin, to put food on the table for their families and children, with more than 230,000 residing in Milwaukee County alone.
+The vote comes as county leaders say 700,000 Wisconsinites rely on SNAP, known as FoodShare in Wisconsin, to put food on the table for their families and children, with more than 230,000 residing in Milwaukee County alone.

 Thursday’s meeting comes as the shutdown enters its 37th day, with Democrats and Republicans continuing to be at odds over health care tax credits.